shermanloan/scejson-doc/doc/module-loan.md

 | String | no | 0, 2 | 2 |

-The number of decimal places allowed for currency values is defined by this attribute.
-If this attribute is not set up, the default value will be determined by the value of the `Country` field.
+The number of decimal places allowed for currency values is defined by this field.
+If this field is not included, the default value will be determined by the value of the `Country` field.
 For most countries, the default value is `"2"`.
-If no country code is specified, then the default value for this attribute is `"2"`.
+If no country code is specified, then the default value for this field is `"2"`.

 ---